isacben/monkeying-around/README.md

 1. Finished the world.
 2. Prepared the place for the intro and outro of the game (talking to a monkey).
 3. Finished arranging the score, timer and bananas counter.
+4. Added a boss that gives you instructions.

+#### Day 15 - Nov 19th, 2022

+1. Finished the boss that gives you instructions.
+2. Added a signal to finish the game.